KariVigna/portfolio/readme.md

 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
 * _Open portfolio/index.html in your browser_
-Alternatively:
-* _Visit karivigna.github.io/portfolio in your web browser_
+* _Or: visit karivigna.github.io/portfolio in your web browser_

 ## Known Bugs